Alperen-Unal/Alperen-Unal/README.md

 # Hi there, I am Alperen 👋

 ## About Me
-I graduated with an MSc in Data Science & AI at Goldsmiths University of London.
-My passions are machine learning and neural networks.
-I love exploring new algorithms, working on challenging projects, and applying AI to solve real-world problems.
+I am an Associate Lecturer in the Department of Computing at Goldsmiths, University of London, and I hold an MSc in Data Science & AI from Goldsmiths.
+My main interests lie in machine learning and neural networks.
+I enjoy exploring new algorithms, working on challenging projects, and applying AI techniques to solve real-world problems.

 ![Profile Views](https://komarev.com/ghpvc/?username=Alperen-Unal&color=blue)